-ICU (Intensive Care Unit) nurses, also known as Critical Care nurses, are highly specialized nurses who treat and care for patients with life-threatening conditions.
-Because of their advanced care abilities and the fact that they only treat one or two patients during a shift, ICU nurses are in high demand.
-Learn more about the required skills, average salary, and the job responsibilities of an ICU nurse from the resources at Sunbelt Staffing today!
+If you have ever been critically ill or visited someone in the hospital who was, you have likely encountered an ICU nurse.
+ICU (Intensive Care Unit) nurses, also known as Critical Care nurses, are highly specialized nurses who treat and care for all types of patients with life-threatening conditions.
+Because of their advanced care abilities and the fact that they only treat one or two patients during a shift, ICU nurses are a specialty position that will continue to be in high demand.

-- Medical Intensive Care (MICU) – This is a general ICU that often sees cases or respiratory distress, overdoses, or sepsis.
+- Medical Intensive Care (MICU) – This is a general ICU that often sees cases of respiratory distress, overdoses, or sepsis.

 - Pediatric Intensive Care (PICU) – This is an intensive care unit specializing in the treatment of children.